How to Improve Indoor Air Quality

 Change your furnace filter frequently

-Air furnace filters collect dust over time.
+Furnace air filters collect dust over time.
 A clogged air filter prevents proper circulation.
 Therefore, replacing your air furnace filters every one to six months minimizes the number of dust particles blown into the air.

 Dust, clean, and vacuum often

 Dusting and vacuuming frequently can reduce the amount of PM and improve indoor air quality.
 Washing your bedding and cleaning your furniture weekly will help eliminate PM that could be allergy-inducing.
-Selecting odor-free cleaning products is a simple way to reduce toxic VOCs exposure.
+Selecting odor-free cleaning products is a simple way to reduce toxic VOC exposure.

 Install a heat recovery ventilator